driesvr/driesvr.github.io/_posts/2025-01-06-fwa_edgecases.md

 match, miss = RGroupDecompose(core_mol,df.mol.values,asSmiles=True, options=ps)
 ```

 That fixes issues with the double-substituted compounds, but we still run into trouble if we have rings that attach to two attachment points.
 If we have a ring that attaches to R1 and R5, RDKit will put that moiety in both the R1 and R5.
 This is logical behaviour, but it doesn't play nicely with molzip and the way we're currently laying out the different R-groups.
 There's two cases here that we will look at in more detail.
-Firstlly, combining the ring `CCC(C[*:1])[*:5]` at R5 with another substituent at R5 (or on R1 with another R1, for that matter) doesn't really work - there's no sensible molecule we could make here, so the best we can do is to skip it with the following code snippet:
+Firstly, combining the ring `CCC(C[*:1])[*:5]` at R5 with another substituent at R5 (or on R1 with another R1, for that matter) doesn't really work - there's no sensible molecule we could make here, so the best we can do is to skip it with the following code snippet:
 ```python
 import re
 def has_shared_number(string_tuple):